aakashthakare/blog/blogposts/java9to19/java9to19.md

 The use of `finalize()` method is discouraged and the support will be removed in future.

 ## Java 19

+#### Preview Virtual Threads

-Preview Virtual Threads, lightweight threads which effectively shares the platform thread for optimal hardware utilisation.
+lightweight threads which effectively shares the platform thread for optimal hardware utilisation.

 ```
 ExecutorService executorService = Executors.newVirtualThreadPerTaskExecutor();
 ```

+#### Structured Concurrency (Incubator)
-Structured Concurrency (Incubator), which sounds interesting, it enables to consider multiple threads as a unit.
+Sounds interesting, it enables to consider multiple threads as a unit.
 This will going to give better control over multithreaded programs.